Fayetteville council to consider aid for women’s program, free health clinic

-FAYETTEVILLE -- Two nonprofits, one serving formerly incarcerated women and the other low-income residents seeking health care, could receive more than $200,000 collectively from the city's share of American Rescue Plan money.
+FAYETTEVILLE -- Two nonprofits, one serving formerly incarcerated women and the other low-income residents seeking health care, could receive more than $200,000 collectively from Fayetteville's share of American Rescue Plan money.

 The City Council on Tuesday will consider awarding grants to Magdalene Serenity House and WelcomeHealth.
 Magdalene Serenity House provides housing and services for two years to women who have spent time in jail or prison.
 WelcomeHealth is a free clinic providing medical and dental care to uninsured, underinsured or low-income insured residents.